p42ai/js-assistant/README.md

 * **[Replace _.some with array.some](https://p42.ai/documentation/code-assist/replace-lodash-some-with-javascript-array-some) (P42 Pro)**: Replace Lodash `_.some` with `array.some`.

 ## Code Cleanups
 Code cleanups remove unnecessary code.
 Such code can result from code churn, e.g., by applying other refactorings, adding new features, or fixing bugs.
-P42 shows hints and automates the cleanup for the following situations:
+The JavaScript Assistant shows hints and automates the cleanup for the following situations:
 * **[Remove console.log](https://p42.ai/documentation/code-assist/remove-console-log)**: Remove console.log statement.
 * **[Remove double negation](https://p42.ai/documentation/code-assist/remove-double-negation)**: Remove double negation (`!!`) expressions.
 * **[Remove empty else block](https://p42.ai/documentation/code-assist/remove-empty-else-block)**: Remove an empty 'else' block from an 'if' statement.